List of Coronation Street characters introduced in 2008: Jesse Chadwick

 In late 2009, Jesse auditions for a new sidekick for his act, eventually hiring Julie Carp (Katy Cavanagh), Eileen's half-sister, although Eileen forbids it when she realises that Jesse is attracted to Julie.
 Jesse and Julie continue with the act in secret.
 Eileen eventually becomes suspicious and asks Eddie Windass (Steve Huison) to watch Jesse for her.
 Eddie soon sees Julie getting into Jesse's van and informs Eileen, who forces Jesse to sack Julie as his assistant, which Jesse reluctantly does.

 On Christmas Eve 2009, Jesse takes part in The Rovers Return panto, playing the role of one of the Ugly Sisters along with Sean Tully (Antony Cotton).
 In February 2010, Jesse has a big win on the horses and Eileen is sure that he will take her on holiday.
 However, when Jesse announces that he is using the money to take his parents to Egypt, Eileen dumps him and Jesse leaves the house.
 He returns to the Street the following month begging for Eileen's forgiveness and tries to get Julie to put in a good word for him.
 Julie is stunned when he later makes a pass at her.
 Julie informs Eileen of Jesse's actions and the two sisters chase Jesse out of the Street after humiliating him in The Rovers.
-He is never seen again.